My home canning supplies list

 |Grips Food Mill

 I cannot can enough applesauce to last all year and couldn’t do it without my food mill.
-It makes processing warm apples into sauce a super easy job!
+It makes processing warm apples into the sauce a super easy job!
 This food mill includes 3 stainless-steel discs for preparing foods of fine, medium, and coarse textures.

 |Canning Accessories Jelly Strainer Bags